 In the land of adulting, one of the hardest adjustments for me to make was how to eat like a human.
 You see, most of us are eating the SAD (Standard American Diet) and either don’t realize the damage it does or just don’t know how to get away from it.

 In fact, I’d submit to you that learning about real nutrition requires you to completely unlearn what you’ve thought or been taught.
+It’s like learning a foreign language.
 I remember when my mom told me that I just knew more stuff about food than she’d ever been told.
 She had regrets, but there simply wasn’t the information out there when she was a mom that we have available now.

 That’s more true than we realize.
 Some examples of popular ideas in the past include the food pyramid (doesn’t even exist anymore, hello) and how bad fat is for you (nope, fat isn’t bad.
 Eating fried food all day everyday?
 That’s bad).
 Those ideas are just a few of the ideas that illustrate we essentially have to unlearn everything and use our own common sense and critical analysis on nutrition.